JckD/LightningMcQueenBot/README.md

 # ReminderBot
-A Bot for Discord to Remind someone daily
+A Bot for Discord to Remind someone to do a specified task daily